 As MO’s husband, BO, said once, “You can put lipstick on a pig, but it’s still a pig,” and Robin Givhan was smearing buckets of that lipstick on the former first lady.
 Givhan went on to describe her as statuesque, aesthetic, ladylike, and get this – causing heart palpitations!

 Givhan designated the trash bag and glitter boots as an ‘ensemble’ worth thousands of dollars.
 Will Obama at least donate the Yellow Peril to charity when finished with it?

 Why would a fashion critic prostitute her work in the name of politics?
 There are other ways Givhan could have supported MO without tossing away all her standards.
 Or maybe these are her standards.

-Looking for other articles Robin Givhan wrote I found this one, from 2013.
+Looking for other articles by Robin Givhan, I found this one from 2013.
 We see three troll-like angry men, or perhaps women, with the required African American DNA to keep Lefties happy.
 They are chunky too, presumably so they can switch from models to bouncers should any real models show up.
 The idea was to thumb their noses at conventional beauty, and they succeeded in that, providing a troupe of stomping, angry gremlins.
 Robin Givhan gave it publicity, using words like impact, earthy, powerful, synchronized, curvaceous, defiant, moody, ladies in white, percussive, precision, bravado, beautiful, impressive, unique, pride, and formidable.
 I think one word would do; hideous.

 In this recent piece, Robin Givhan says of the fat black woman on the left: